Belchen: Tourism

-The Belchen is a popular destination in the southern Black Forest, with over 300,000 visitors annually.
+Belchen is a popular destination in the southern Black Forest, with over 300,000 visitors annually.
 In 1866 the first guest house was built below the summit.
 In 1899 its replacement was finished.
 This has been expanded and remodelled several times.
 In 1904 the road to Belchen was opened.
 In 1949 the proposal to build a chair lift from Obermünstertal to the summit failed.
 Ski slopes are limited although there are now eleven ski lifts in the Belchen region.
 The Belchen road was the public road with the highest destination in the German Central Uplands.
 The uppermost section has been placed out of bounds since the opening of the cable car in December 2001.

 Belchen lies on the West Way, a 285-km footpath maintained by the Black Forest Club that runs from Pforzheim to Basel.
 Other marked footpaths run from Untermünstertal, Schönau and Neuenweg up the mountain.

 In 2008, in order to protect the conservation area for visitor management and as a development concept, the so-called Belchen concept was developed and submitted as a model.
 It formulated aims, recommendations and spheres of action, not just for institutions and authorities, but also for the local population and guests.
 Participants included the Forestry Test and Research Centre for Baden-Württemberg in Freiburg, the German Sport University, Cologne, the Southern Black Forest Nature Park, the municipality of Münstertal, the Münstertal-Staufen Holiday Region and private citizens of Münstertal.

-The Belchen summit circular trail is one of a total of nine themed trails.
+The Belchen summit circular trail is one of nine themed trails.
 The circular path is 1.3 km long and starts at the Belchenhaus.

-Belchen Gondola Lift
+Cable car

-The Belchen Gondola Lift operates as a single-cable lift with 8-person cabins that run from the bottom station in Aitern-Multen (GVV Schönau) to the top station at 1,356 metres above sea level.
+A gondola lift operates on Belchen with 8-person cabins that run from the bottom station in Aitern-Multen (GVV Schönau) to the top station at 1,356 metres above sea level.
 It is 1,150 metres long and ascends 262 metres.
 The Belchenbahn has disabled boarding and alighting facilities at the top and bottom stations.